aklivity/zilla-docs/src/how-tos/mqtt/mqtt.kafka.broker.md

 ### Adding TLS

 You can add TLS to this broker by adding a vault and tls binding as described in the [Server Encryption](../../concepts/config-intro.md#server-encryption-tls-ssl) section.
-Besides the port numbers, the difference regarding an MQTT broker is that you don't need to add the [alpn](../reference/config/bindings/binding-tls.md#options-alpn) option to the [tls](../reference/config/bindings/binding-tls.md) binding.

 ## Remove the running containers